Igigi

-Igigi are the mythological figures of heaven in the mythology of Mesopotamia.
+Igigi are the mythological figures of heaven in the mythology of ancient Mesopotamia.
 Though sometimes synonymous with the term "Anunnaki", in the Atrahasis myth the Igigi were the younger beings who were servants of the Annunaki, until they rebelled and were replaced by the creation of humans.

 Etymology

 The name has unknown origin.
 It was originally spelt i-gi_{4}-gi_{4}, but was later also written as í-gì-gì.
 This latter may have been a play on words, as in Sumerian, the combination can be interpreted as numerals adding to 7 (the number of Great Gods), or multiplying to 600 (which in some traditions was the total number of gods).

-Atrahasis
+Atra-Hasis

-Akkadian Paradise is described as a garden in the myth of Atrahasis where lower rank deities (the Igigi) are put to work digging a watercourse by the more senior deities (the Anunnaki).
+Akkadian Paradise is described as a garden in the myth of Atra-Hasis where lower rank deities (the Igigi) are put to work digging a watercourse by the more senior deities (the Anunnaki).